 Our culture entices us with countless dating sites, magazine articles dedicated to teaching you how to become more desirable, and constant reminders of why you're still single.
 The message?
 Being in a relationship should be your goal, and you should avoid being single at all costs.

-There is no dating shelf life.
+dating shelf life.
 You do not become less desirable or appealing just because you're not 20-something.
 You're not a failure or less of a human being because you haven't found Mr., Ms., or Mx.
 Right — or if you have no interest in finding Mr., Ms., or Mx.
 Right at all.
 And if someone actually judges you because of your age, then bye-bye!
+5 Aging

 In many ways (although not all), the beauty and fashion industries bank on you feeling bad about yourself.
 You have a wrinkle?
 Plaster more make-up on it.
 And buy this serum.
 And get this chemical peel.
 Hurry, because you're starting to look like the crypt keeper.
 No one likes people who age!